ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   const user = await userServiceInstance.getMyUser('12346');
   ```

-  The amount of dependencies a service can have is infinite, and refactor every instantiation of it when you add a new one is a boring and error-pron task.
+  The amount of dependencies a service can have is infinite, and refactor every instantiation of it when you add a new one is a boring and error-prone task.

   That's why dependency injection frameworks were created.